JohnWCartmell/ERScript/exampleDataModels/readme.txt

 can be used to generate hierarchical models suitable for representation in XML or tabular models suitable for a relational database.

+To build all the examples in a Microsoft Windows environment use the windows command prompt: cd to this exampleDataModels folder and then run the script ..\<ERHOME>\scripts\buildAllLogicalandPhysical.bat

-In a Microsoft Windows environment the script build_examples can be used to generate both hierarchical and relational models and associated svg diagrams for all models in the src folder.
+Both hierarchical and relational models and associated svg diagrams are generated for all models in the src folder.
 This script uses all the following scripts which can also be used individually:

   <DISTRIBUTION>\<ERHOME>\scripts\genSvg can be used to generate or